 At the end of the operation, a splint will be applied on the nose to maintain its new shape and reduces swelling and oedema.
 The splint (cast) stays on for one week.
-In more than 95% nasal packs are not necessary and all the sutures used inside the nose and to close the incision are dissolvable.
+In more than 95 per cent of nasal packs are not necessary and all the sutures used inside the nose and to close the incision are dissolvable.

 How long does it take to recover?

-In the first 72h after the surgery swelling will increase and you will feel pressure around and inside your nose.
+In the first 72 hours after the surgery, swelling will increase and you will feel pressure around and inside your nose.
 The breathing won’t be perfect.
-Every patient gets a combination of antibiotic ointments, saline nasal douche and decongestive nasal spray to reduce the discomfort after surgery and to create a clean and moist wound environment for better healing.
+Every patient gets a combination of antibiotic ointments, saline nasal douche, and decongestive nasal spray to reduce the discomfort after surgery and to create a clean and moist environment for better healing.

-You will need to stay off work for 1-2 weeks.
+You will need to stay off work for one to two weeks.
 You should also not do any exercise, have hot baths, bend down and avoid sun exposure.
 After removing the cast, a high SPF is recommended.
 Most swelling and bruising will usually have settled after the third week.
 It can take many months for your nose to settle down and for the final appearance to develop.